 Given the unstable, dangerous times in Roma Nova’s first few hundred years, the daughters as well as sons had to put on armour and carry weapons to defend their homeland and their way of life.
 Fighting danger side-by-side with brothers and fathers reinforced women’s status and roles.
 And they never allowed the incursion of monotheistic paternalistic religions.
 So I don’t think that it’s too far a stretch for women to have developed leadership roles in all parts of Roma Novan life over the next sixteen centuries.

-Service to the state was valued higher than personal advantage, echoing Roman Republican virtues, and the women heading the families guarded and enhanced these values to provide a core philosophy throughout the centuries.
+Service to the state was valued higher than personal advantage, echoing Roman Republican virtues.
+Women heading the families guarded and enhanced these values to provide a core philosophy throughout the centuries.

 Roma Nova’s continued existence has been favoured by three factors: the discovery and exploitation of high grade silver in their mountains, their efficient technology, and their robust response to any threat.